 Be creative.
 You should not recycle passwords!
 This is one resource that you are allowed to waste.

-- One for All – Keeping track of passwords for different accounts can be difficult.
+• One for All – Avoid re-using passwords across multiple accounts/services.
+Keeping track of passwords for different accounts can be difficult.
 It is very convenient to create a strong password and use it for all your accounts for your credit card company website, your home Internet service provider, your work computer, or your personal email accounts like Hotmail or Yahoo.
-This is a bad habit and you should never do this.
+However, this is a bad habit and you should never do this.
 Let’s say that you have 14 accounts with a variety of Web sites or email sites.
 An intruder breaks into one of those companies who offer these services.
 The intruder now has your password for all 14 accounts and will have an easy time gaining access to those accounts.
-The recommended practice is to have different passwords for each account.
+The recommended practice is to have unique passwords for each account.
 This means that you will have 14 different passwords if we use the previous example.
 This way the intruder will not be able to take over all of your accounts.

-This guide was created to make you aware of the consequences of using weak or blank passwords and not to make you paranoid.
+This guide was created to make you aware of the consequences of using weak or blank passwords and not to make cause undue concern or anxiety.
 Remember that your password is your key into unlocking your computer and it is comparable to a car key unlocking your car door.
-Creating strong password is one of the easiest security tools to keep your computer and information safe.
+Creating strong password is one of the easiest security tools to keep your accounts and information safe.

 Created: Tue, 13 Feb 2007 3:35pm